What is drought monitoring used for?

-NASA's Earth Observing System Data and Information System (EOSDIS) provides access to near-real-time satellite data that are potentially useful for drought observation: MODIS Corrected Reflectance True Color and Bands 7-2-1, MODIS Land Surface Reflectance bands 1-2-1, MODIS Snow Cover, and AIRS precipitation.
+NASA's Data and Information System (EOSDIS) provides access to near-real-time satellite data that are potentially useful for drought observation: MODIS Corrected Reflectance True Color and Bands 7-2-1, MODIS Land Surface Reflectance bands 1-2-1, MODIS Snow Cover, and AIRS precipitation.
 The satellite data can be visualized in NASA's interactive webmapping tool Worldview, where it can also be overlaid with the following layers from the Socio Economic Data and Applications Center (SEDAC): drought economic risk (2000) and drought hazard frequency and distribution (1980-2000).
 The latter is also available for visualization and download in the webinterface provided by Databasin (link to the data).

 Access regional drought monitoring information

 Besides global drought observation platforms, many regions in the world have implemented their own regional platforms and some global platforms also provide regional information, for example the below:

 - European Drought Observation (EDO - JRC) (link to the data)